-There are several aspects that are of importance in designing wind farms.
+There are several aspects that are of importance in designing a wind farm.
 Some of the important aspects include:

-- Roughness & roughness length: As one moves higher in altitude, the wind speeds are much less influenced by the ground while at lower altitudes, the winds are affected by friction with the ground.
-Roughness length is that length, above the ground, up to which the wind speed is considered to be zero.
+- Roughness & roughness length: As one moves higher in altitude, the wind speeds are much less influenced by the ground while at lower altitudes, the winds are affected by the friction from the ground.
+Roughness length is the length, above the ground, up to which the wind speed is considered to be zero.
 For example, the presence of cities and forests can slow down the wind considerably.
 In contrast, grassy or concrete land offers much less friction.
-Finally, water bodies offer almost nearly zero friction to the flow of winds.
+Finally, water bodies offer almost no friction to the flow of winds.
 Now, that’s a clue why there are several offshore wind farms!
-Overall, the terrains are characterized in terms of roughness classes: Water is roughness class 0; grasslands / concrete areas are 0.5; cities & large forests have a high roughness number of 3-4.
+Overall, the terrains are characterized in terms of roughness classes: Water is roughness class 0; grasslands/concrete areas are 0.5; cities & large forests have a high roughness number of 3-4.

-- Wind speed variability: The wind speeds are not constant but vary through the day and also show seasonal changes.
+- Wind speed variability: The wind speeds are not constant — they vary through the day and also show seasonal changes.
 It is important to consider the magnitude of these variations.
-As shown in Fig. 02, the power output of the turbine depends on the wind speed and are only operational between preset cut-in and cut-out speeds only.
-Optimality of wind conditions, as expected, is a critical parameter in optimization.
+As shown in Fig. 02, the power output of the turbine depends on the wind speed and is only generated between preset cut-in and cut-out speeds.
+Wind conditions, as expected, is a critical parameter in optimization.

 Fig 02: Power output vs. wind speed of wind turbines

-- Wind obstacles: Obstacles are caused due to various reasons like presence of cities, forests, houses etc. In the presence of such obstacles, wind speeds are decreased to a large extent.
+- Wind obstacles: Obstacles are presented by various objects such as cities, forests, houses etc. In the presence of such obstacles, wind speeds are decreased to a large extent.
 In addition, they cause turbulence which can decrease the quality of wind energy.
-A rule of thumb considered is that the hub is at least 30 ft higher than the nearest obstacle.
+A rule of thumb here would be that the hub is at least 30 ft higher than the nearest obstacle.
 In addition, several other effects commonly observed include the park, tunnel and hill effects as shown in Fig. 03.
 Park effect refers to the distance between the towers.
 Each turbine produces a wake and placing a turbine in the wake can lead to significant inefficiency.
 The later part of the article demonstrates the park effect in more detail.

-Fig 03: Effects commonly observed in design of wind farms
+Fig 03: Effects commonly observed in design of a wind farm

 - Tunnel and hill effects: As we have generally observed, the wind speeds are much higher when compressed into smaller places like between mountains, buildings or at high altitudes etc. Strategically, placing the wind turbines in valleys or above hills (and elevated locations) can improve the wind speeds and the overall efficiency of the system.
 However, if the mountain terrain is significantly rough, it can also increase the surface roughness and needs to be accounted for in the design.

-Fig 04: Variation of nominal power as a variation of rotor diameter and hub height in wind farms (Image source: Keiler, J., and Häuser, H. Betreiberdatenbasis.
+Fig 04: Variation of nominal power as a variation of rotor diameter and hub height in a wind farm (Image source: Keiler, J., and Häuser, H. Betreiberdatenbasis.
 IWET Datenbank)

-Fig 05: Evolution of rotor diameter and hub height in wind farms over the years (Image source: Keiler, J., and Häuser, H. Betreiberdatenbasis.
+Fig 05: Evolution of rotor diameter and hub height in a wind farm over the years (Image source: Keiler, J., and Häuser, H. Betreiberdatenbasis.
 IWET Datenbank)

 Simulation of Wind Farm

 In this article, wind turbines with a hub height of around 82m and the rotor diameter of 80m are considered.
 Rotor speed is considered to be constant with an angular velocity of 1.8325 rad/s.
 Such a system is generally rated around 2MW.
-The international standard for measurement for wind speeds is at a height of 10 m from the surface and the velocity varies as
+The international standard for measurement of wind speeds is at a height of 10 m from the surface and the velocity varies as:

 The fluid flow can be considered as an incompressible turbulent flow in a steady state.
 Here the k-Omega SST turbulence model is used.
-The entire project can be accessed through the public projects database and can be imported to your account.
+The entire project can be accessed in the Public Project Library and can be imported to your account.
 Different arrangements are considered to analyze their effect on the wind velocity profiles and related turbulence.

 Starting with the worst case scenario, where three wind turbines are aligned one behind the other as shown in Fig. 06.

-Fig 06: Configuration of the wind turbines (left); Wakes observed upstream and its interference with the subsequent turbines (right)
+Fig 06: Configuration of the wind turbines (left); Wake observed upstream and its interference with the subsequent turbines (right)

 Fig. 06 also shows a cut slice of the simulation box and the influence of the first turbine on the subsequent turbines upstream is visually evident.
 A simple estimate shows that the input velocity for the first turbine is around 20 m/s and the output is around 10 m/s.
 On the contrary, the velocities downstream and upstream of the second and third turbines are almost same and leading to nearly zero power efficiency in them.